Holidays, Recovering Alcoholics and the Family

 During Christmas, Thanksgiving and New Years family members of problem drinkers spend more time in their support groups as well.
 The holidays are stressful for everyone.
 So, it just stands to reason that during these times of the year people in recovery must work their programs extra hard.

 One of my favorite sayings that a good friend in the AL-anon program shared with me says: “have a nice day unless you’ve made other plans.”
 This is the type of attitude that we must adopt during the Christmas season.
-If we do not we will find ourselves miserably unhappy because of all of the stress.
+If we don’t we will find ourselves miserably unhappy because of all of the stress.

 If you are a recovering alcoholic or family member of a problem drinker, work extra hard to let go of your problems and let God have the stress that comes with the holidays.
 Spend more time in meetings than normal and read more helpful literature.